vincer2040/lexidb/README.md

 ./lexidb --replcaof <port of master lexidb>
 ```

-For a full list of commands, run enter help into the lexi-cli, like so
+For a full list of commands, run `help` into the lexi-cli, like so

 ```bash
 ./lexi-cli